Import and update data

 Review

 The final step is the Review page, which provides a brief summary of the task details.
-If required, change the date and time formats, and select a time zone.

 The Review stage of the Import data page showing the task details and the advanced date and time options.